spinalcom/spinal-organ-api-alcea/README.md

-SPINALHUB_PORT=                             # The port for connecting to the spinalhub DIGITALTWIN_PATH=                           # The path of the digital twin in the spinalhub SPINAL_ORGAN_NAME=                          # The name of the organ SPINAL_CONFIG_PATH=                         # The path of the config file in the spinalhub exemple : /etc/Organs/otis
+SPINALHUB_PORT=                             # The port for connecting to the spinalhub DIGITALTWIN_PATH=                           # The path of the digital twin in the spinalhub SPINAL_ORGAN_NAME=                          # The name of the organ SPINAL_CONFIG_PATH=                         # The path of the config file in the spinalhub exemple : /etc/Organs/alcea

-NETWORK_CONTEXT_NAME=                       # The name of the network context to be created VIRTUAL_NETWORK_NAME=                       # The name of the virtual network to be created API_KEY=                                    # The API key for the Droople API PULL_INTERVAL=                              # Time (in ms) between each update of data
+NETWORK_CONTEXT_NAME=                       # The name of the network context to be created VIRTUAL_NETWORK_NAME=                       # The name of the virtual network to be created API_KEY=                                    # The API key for the ALCEA API PULL_INTERVAL=                              # Time (in ms) between each update of data